iomad/iomad/auth/iomadoidc/README.md

+# IOMAD

-# Microsoft 365 and Azure Active Directory Plugins for Moodle
+# Microsoft 365 and Microsoft Entra ID Plugins for Moodle

 ## OpenID Connect Authentication Plugin.

-The OpenID Connect plugin provides single-sign-on functionality using configurable identity providers.
+The IOMAD OpenID Connect plugin provides single-sign-on functionality using configurable identity providers that can be configured on a per tenant basis.
+It is based on the auth_oidc plugin which is part of the suite of Microsoft 365 plugins for Moodle.

-This is part of the suite of Microsoft 365 plugins for Moodle.
+This plugin is part of the IOMAD suite of plugins.
+It must be installed with all other plugins from the suite and the core code patch must also be applied in order for these to work.

-This repository is updated with stable releases.
-To follow active development, see: https://github.com/Microsoft/o365-moodle

 ## Installation